dmitryb-dev/waiter/README.md

 use waiter_di::*;
 ```

+See `examples/get_started.rs` for minimal example of usage.

-See `examples/get_started.rs` for demo of available injection options.
+See `examples/demo.rs` for demo of all available injection options.

 ## How to use